After-Ҵý Programs | Maple Ridge - Pitt Meadows Ҵý District 42

 c̓əsqənelə Elementary

-View the after-school program flyer: c̓əsqənelə Elementary Spring 2025
+View the after-school program flyer: c̓əsqənelə Elementary Fall 2025

 To register, go to .
 For more information: Hannah Macdonald, 604.837.2384 or hannah_macdonald@sd42.ca.